Marc Armitage - Thought Crime

 “The affordances of the environment are what it offers the animal, what it provides or furnishes, either for good or ill …” (p.127)

-However, what the environment offers an individual in terms of what they could do with an affordance is not necessarily what they should or will do with it.
-The connection between what an affordance offers and how it might be used are dependent on how it is perceived by the individual based largely on their previous experiences.
+This is so because what the environment offers an individual in terms of what they could do with an affordance is not necessarily what they should or will do with it.
+This partly explains why there is sometimes a disconnect between what adults think children will do with a particular affordance and what children actually do with it.

+What connection there is between what an affordance offers and how it might be used are dependent on how it is perceived by the individual based largely on their previous experiences.
 For example, a pile of carboard boxes might suggest to one person the possibility of building a ‘robot’; for another it might be saying ‘spaceship’, or ‘house’, or even ‘place to hide’.

 The point being that an affordance might be deliberate or accidental and contains multiple possibilities that are brought to life by the person interacting with them.